semaphoreci-demos/semaphore-demo-ios-swift-xcode/README.md

 **Unit Tests**

 - [x] Create a test case called 'TowerInstanceTests'
-    - [ ] Create a a setup function.
+    - [x] Create a a setup function.
 It should create a test variable to store a dummy tower, use the implicit unwrapped optional.
-    - [ ] 'testLocationShouldBeCreatedFromLatitudeAndLongitudeProperties' - check you can access the location's latitude and longitude for a Tower instance.
+    - [x] 'testLocationShouldBeCreatedFromLatitudeAndLongitudeProperties' - check you can access the location's latitude and longitude for a Tower instance.
 Pay attention to accuracy.
-    - [ ] 'testCityAndCountryShouldConcatenateCityAndCountry' - self-evident.
+    - [x] 'testCityAndCountryShouldConcatenateCityAndCountry' - self-evident.
-    - [ ] 'testFormattedHeightIncludesUnits' - self-evident.
+    - [x] 'testFormattedHeightIncludesUnits' - self-evident.
 - [x] Create a test case called 'TowerStaticTests'
-    - [ ] 'testTallestTowersShouldNotBeEmpty' - self-evident.
+    - [x] 'testTallestTowersShouldNotBeEmpty' - self-evident.
+- [x] Run unit tests

+Mission accomplished, I did it and took away 4-5 learning points from this!

 **UI Tests**